About our organic bee pollen

 Country of Origin: Spain

 Bee pollen is one of the most unique, powerful, nutritious and complete foods on the face of our planet.
-Bee pollen contains a treasure trove of vitamins, minerals, enzymes, amino acids and other nutrients, the widest range to be found anywhere in nature.
+It contains a treasure trove of vitamins, minerals, enzymes, amino acids and other nutrients, the widest range to be found anywhere in nature.

 Possible health benefits of bee pollen:

-Bee pollen contains all the essential amino acids, the full spectrum of vitamins, especially vitamins B12 and E; and significant amounts of B1, B2, B3, B5, C, and vitamin D. It also boasts various minerals including calcium, manganese, phosphorous, iron, sodium, potassium, aluminium, magnesium and copper.
-Not only that but bee pollen also contains trace elements, proteins, enzymes, co-enzymes, pigments, xanthophylls, carotenes, sterols, phytosterols, lignans (dibenzyl butanes) isoflavones, carbohydrates and fatty acids.
+This potent superfood contains all the essential amino acids, the full spectrum of vitamins, especially vitamins B12 and E; and significant amounts of B1, B2, B3, B5, C, and vitamin D. It also boasts various minerals including calcium, manganese, phosphorous, iron, sodium, potassium, aluminium, magnesium and copper.
+Not only that, but it also contains trace elements, proteins, enzymes, co-enzymes, pigments, xanthophylls, carotenes, sterols, phytosterols, lignans (dibenzyl butanes) isoflavones, carbohydrates and fatty acids.

-Bee pollen can be eaten on its own as a nutritious and healthy snack, or you can add it to cereal, muesli, porridge or yoghurt, stir it into warm drinks or blend it into smoothies and desserts.
-There are no set dosages of bee pollen but we find that 5g-10g a day provides a good amount of nutrients.
+It can be eaten on its own as a nutritious and healthy snack, or you can add it to cereal, muesli, porridge or yoghurt, stir it into warm drinks or blend it into smoothies and desserts.
+There are no set dosages, but we find that 5g-10g a day provides a good amount of nutrients.